clef2018-factchecking/clef2018-factchecking/README.md

 > python3 subtaskA.py --gold_file_path=<path_to_gold_file> --pred_file_path=<predicted_results_path> <br/>
 > python3 subtaskB.py --gold_file_path=<path_to_gold_file> --pred_file=<predicted_results_path>

-where __<path_to_gold_file>__ is the path to the file containing the gold annotations for the debate and __<predicted_results_path>__ is the path to the predicted results, which follows the format, described in 'Results File Format' section.
+where __<path_to_gold_file>__ is the path to the file containing the gold annotations for a debate and __<predicted_results_path>__ is the path to the predicted results, which follows the format, described in the 'Results File Format' section.

-All of the scorers make calls to the format checkers for the corresponding task
+The scorers call the format checkers for the corresponding task to verify the output is properly shaped.

+run_scorer.sh provides examples on using the scorers and the results can be viewed in the run_scorer_out.txt file.

+### Evaluation metrics

-For the Subtask A ranking task, the scorer computes R-Precision, Average Precision, Recipocal Rank@k, Precision@k.
+For Subtask A (ranking): R-Precision, Average Precision, Recipocal Rank@k, Precision@k.

-For the Subtask B classification task, the scorer computes Accuracy, Macro F1, Macro Recall, and a confusion matrix.
+For Subtask B (classification): Accuracy, Macro F1, Macro Recall (+ confusion matrix).

-run_scorer.sh provides more examples of using the scorers and the results can be viewed in the run_scorer_out.txt file.

 ## Baselines

 The _baselines_ module contains a random and a simple ngram baseline for each of the tasks.

 If you execute any of the scripts, both of the baselines will be trained on the 1st Presidential and the Vice-Presidential debates and evaluated on the 2nd Presidential debate.
-The performance of both baselines will be displayed with messages, first for the random and then for the n-gram baseline.
+The performance of both baselines will be displayed.